Tack-Tau/My_cgcnn/README.md

 Before defining a customized dataset, you will need:

+- ~~[CIF](https://en.wikipedia.org/wiki/Crystallographic_Information_File) files recording the structure of the crystals that you are interested in~~
-- [CIF](https://en.wikipedia.org/wiki/Crystallographic_Information_File) files recording the structure of the crystals that you are interested in
+- [POSCAR](https://www.vasp.at/wiki/index.php/POSCAR) files recording the structure of the crystals that you are interested in
 - The target properties for each crystal (not needed for predicting, but you need to put some random numbers in `id_prop.csv`)

 You can create a customized dataset by creating a directory `root_dir` with the following files: